 Note that this particular type of jobless benefit was not available to those collecting PUA benefits or regular benefits.
 But those recipients of MEUC who met the eligibility requirements of collecting even just $1 of mixed earners unemployment compensation could indeed also collect the $300 additional benefits of FPUC paid by the federal government.

 Emergency Unemployment Compensation (EUC)

-Emergency Unemployment Compensation is a program that provides federally funded extended unemployment compensation benefits.
-The EUC Program has been extended and modified since its enactment on June 30, 2008.
+Emergency Unemployment Compensation is a program that provides federally funded extended unemployment compensation benefits during emergencies.
+The EUC Program was enactment on June 30, 2008.
 The most recent extension to the EUC Program became effective January 06, 2013, extending the program through December 28, 2013.
 These benefits change from one state to another as it is dependent on the unemployment rate of the state.
-The unemployment rate of Illinois as of January, 2013 is 9.0%.
+Congress has enacted various tiers over the years.

 Benefits under the Emergency Unemployment Compensation (EUC) program are payable to individuals who:

 - Have exhausted all weeks payable under the Regular Unemployment Insurance Compensation Program and